<img alt="" src="https://secure.meet3monk.com/215225.png" style="display:none;">

 Value Proposition

 A value proposition states the promised benefit that the institution will provide students and their constituents.
-(For more on discovering the values or differentiators, click here.)
+(For a blog post on discovering the values or differentiators.)
 A value proposition answers questions such as:

 1) What value-added need does the institution fulfill?